Phil Kosin: Education and career

 Kosin began covering sports at his high school at age 14 for the City News Bureau of Chicago and two competing local newspapers, getting bylines in each and earning himself the princely sum of $32.50 a week.
 He did this while playing on some of those teams and figuring out the balance between being accurate in his stories and getting along with his coaches and teammates.

-He continued to write part-time for both local newspapers and freelanced stories to magazines through his college years.
+He continued to write part-time for both local newspapers and freelanced stories for magazines throughout his college years.
 He worked full-time in the production department on the third shift at a Chicago daily newspaper while attending junior college, then majored in broadcasting and journalism at Western Illinois University.

 From 1980 through 1988, Kosin reported on all Chicago sports and teams while hosting weeknight “magazine” shows on two radio stations, WTAQ and WMRO.
-These covered all of the Chicago market under the banner “The Sportsweek Radio Network”.
-His magazine shows, consisting of lengthy interviews and multiple-guest discussions, were a first on Chicago radio, pre-dating by three years other shows which make the same claim.
-He served as Midwest writer for Boxing Digest.
+These covered all of the Chicago markets under the banner “The Sportsweek Radio Network”.
+His magazine shows, consisting of lengthy interviews and multiple-guest discussions, were the first on Chicago radio, pre-dating by three years other shows which make the same claim.
+He served as a Midwest writer for Boxing Digest.
 He was hired by Eddie Einhorn as a boxing analyst and teamed with Al Bernstein on bi-weekly telecasts.
 In 1982 they did the first-ever broadcast on the SportsVision pay-TV channel.

 At that time Kosin also wrote syndicated semi-weekly newspaper columns, in addition to stringing for The Associated Press at major sporting events.
 On Chicago radio, he pioneered the concept of moving the sports talk show and its guests out of the studio and before a live audience at sports bars.
 In the early 1980s, he hosted a Sunday night show, Inside Baseball, co-hosted in alternate weeks by the Chicago White Sox manager Tony LaRussa and the Chicago Cubs manager Lee Elia, depending on which team was in town.

 Kosin covered golf since the 1975 Western Open, where he gathered quotes and did sidebars for the AP under the tutelage of the legendary AP sports editor Joe Mooshil.
 Kosin covered 32 straight Westerns (until its contentious demise in 2006) and more than 500 golf tournaments, including nearly 60 major championships.
 His work has appeared in Golf Digest, Sports Illustrated, Golf Traveler, American Bar Association Journal and the first revival of Golf Illustrated.
 An experienced photographer, he took his own photographs to accompany his articles.